turtle72/MiniProjects/README.md

 # MiniProjects

-About of Mini-Projects too small to be individual repos
+A bunch of Mini-Projects too small to be individual repos